Angela Merkel's CDU takes major hit in regional elections — initial projections | DW | 14.03.2021

-The Christian Democrats has lost ground in two crucial state elections in Germany, exit polls show.
+The Christian Democrats has lost ground in two crucial state elections in Germany, early projections show.
 The Greens have won the state of Baden-Württemberg again.

 Angela Merkel's Christian Democrats (CDU) took a hit Sunday evening, with early results showing that recent scandals and the mishandling of the COVID-19 vaccine rollout potentially damaged the party in two vital state elections.